Who are the Most Decorated British Footballers of all Time?

 Bobby Lennox – The final piece in the Lisbon jigsaw is another lion Bobby Lennox who’s medal collection surpasses even the great Billy McNeill.
-This lightening quick wide forward is Celtic’s second highest goalscorer with 273 in 571 games!
-There was 11 League titles in total 13 domestic cup triumphs and of course a winners medal from that night in 1967.
+This lightning quick wide forward is Celtic’s second-highest goalscorer with 273 in 571 games!
+There were 11 League titles in total 13 domestic cup triumphs and of course a winners medal from that night in 1967.

 Paul Scholes – The diminutive midfielder with a sublime passing range has always been seen as having the continental flair so highly sought by the Barcelona’s and Real Madrid’s of this world, but this one club man scooped 25 trophies in two stints with United.
 He retired in 2011 but changed his mind only six months later returning to the team and scooping his 11th Premier League title.
 He was also part of two Champions League winning sides.

 2nd place with 29 trophies

 Kenny Dalglish – King Kenny.
 There aren’t many lists of best footballer blah blah blah that wouldn’t include this man, such was his achievements in the game and incredible talent.
 Having dominated in Scotland with Celtic winning 9 trophies in 6 years he moved south of the border where he continued the trend with Liverpool, in 8 years there was another 20 medals, including yep those 3 European Cups.
 If you included his managerial successes, Dalglish would be in a league of his own.